omertzroya/Machine-Learning-Text-Analysis-Python-Project/README.md

 - [Usage](#usage)
 - [Contributing](#contributing)
 - [License](#license)

+## About Us
+👨🏽‍💻 Roy Chen and Omer Tzroya,
+Third year Computer Science students at H.I.T.,
+We really like Python, we have a passion for experimenting with new things and interesting technologies.
+This is our final project in the machine learning course.

 ## Description
 📚 This project focuses on predicting the gender of the author based on textual content.
 The task involves training machine learning models to classify whether a given text is written by a male or female author.
 The primary metric used to evaluate the model's performance is the F1-score, taking into account both precision and recall.